-Before 1990, there was no surveillance system for BSE, and hence it was possible that clinical cases would have gone unnoticed.
-The quality of the surveillance improved after 1990 did not meet the minimum requirements of the OIE guidelines at least until 1998, including.
-It is now improving.
+- Before 1990, there was no surveillance system for BSE, and hence it was possible that clinical cases would have gone unnoticed into processing. - The quality of the surveillance improved after 1990 but did not meet the minimum requirements of the OIE guidelines at least until 1998. - In 1997, the first case of BSE was initially treated as a rabies suspect and ended up being rendered.
+This incident highlights weaknesses in the surveillance system at least up to 1997.
+It cannot be taken for granted that every BSE-case would have been recognised. - The existing surveillance is improving and targeted surveillance is planned29.